FAQ — Before You Buy

 Can I run Aurono on my own hardware?

 Section titled “Can I run Aurono on my own hardware?”Yes.
-Aurono is sold two ways:
+Aurono Start installs on:

 Is Aurono a trading bot?